-On September 30, 2021, HSBC Bank (Uruguay) SA ("HSBC"), a creditor in the Cereoil bankruptcy proceeding pending in Uruguay, filed a suit in the U.S. District Court for the District of Kansas against Seaboard Corporation alleging claims for breach of contract, promissory estoppel, breach of the duty of good faith and fair dealing, unjust enrichment, fraud, negligent misrepresentation and fraud by concealment based upon a comfort letter, alleged statements by Cereoil personnel (including the Chief Financial Officer serving at the behest of Seaboard), and the same grain transactions that the Trustee challenges as fraudulent conveyances in the Cereoil bankruptcy in Uruguay discussed above.
+On September 30, 2021, HSBC Bank (Uruguay) SA ("HSBC"), a creditor in the Cereoil bankruptcy proceeding pending in Uruguay, filed a suit in the U.S. District Court for the District of Kansas (the "Kansas District Court") against Seaboard Corporation alleging claims for breach of contract, promissory estoppel, breach of the duty of good faith and fair dealing, unjust enrichment, fraud, negligent misrepresentation and fraud by concealment based upon a comfort letter, alleged statements by Cereoil personnel (including the Chief Financial Officer serving at the behest of Seaboard), and the same grain transactions that the Trustee challenges as fraudulent conveyances in the Cereoil bankruptcy in Uruguay discussed above.
 HSBC seeks \$10 million plus interest and other relief in excess of \$3.2 million.
-Seaboard believes that is has meritorious defenses to the claims alleged in this matter and intends to vigorously defend this matter.
-It is impossible at this stage to determine the probability of a favorable or unfavorable outcome resulting from this suit.
+In March 2022, Seaboard filed a motion to dismiss HSBC's claims on various grounds.
+On September 23, 2022, the Kansas District Court dismissed six of HSBC's seven claims.
+Three of those claims, for fraud, negligent misrepresentation and fraud by concealment, can be re-filed by HSBC in Uruguay.
+The other three claims, for breach of contract, breach of the duty of good faith and fair dealing and unjust enrichment, were dismissed with prejudice and cannot be re-filed unless HSBC successfully appeals the District Court order.
+The one claim not dismissed in this matter is for promissory estoppel.
+Seaboard believes that it has meritorious defenses to this claim and intends to vigorously defend it.
+Due to the early stage of the proceeding, it is impossible to determine the probability of a favorable or unfavorable outcome resulting from this remaining claim.